sadklouds192/MediaNexus/README.md

 ---

-## 📦 Setup (Coming Soon)

-Instructions for setting up the development environment, running the application, and switching between database backends will be added as the project progresses.

----

 ## 📌 Notes

 - Custom user-defined media entries will be stored locally to avoid moderation issues with inappropriate content